shesan/Eiffel-Projects/README.md

 Chess: simulation of a chess game with the ability to Play, Move King, Move Knight, Redo last turn, and Undo last turn.

-Database: simulation of a balance binary search tree and splay tree with regression testing.
+Database: A balance binary search tree and splay tree with regression testing.

 Maze: simulation of a maze game, where the objective is for the player to get out of the maze.
 If unable to do so, a automatic solver is implemented.